 Tips for recording calls

-Recording calls is easier than ever before.
-While it’s easy to just click a button and record, there are some things you should keep in mind when recording.
-Here are some tips to help you record phone calls:
+Recording calls is easier than ever.
+While it’s easy to click a button and record, here are some tips to keep in mind when recording:

 Let all parties know the call is being recorded

 It’s best to let everyone on the call know it’s being recorded.
-This way, anyone who objects to the call being recorded can clearly voice why they don’t want to be recorded.
-If they don’t want the call to be recorded, you can let them know what the call recording is being used to help convince them that the recording is legal.
+This way, anyone who objects can voice they don’t want to be recorded.
+If that’s the case, you can let them know what the call recording is being used for so they understand the recording is legal.

 Not sure how to let people know they’re being recorded?
-Here are a few samples you can use to let people know the call is being recorded or to ask for their permission:
+Here are a few samples you can use to let them know or to ask for their permission:

 - “This call is being recorded for training and quality assurance purposes.”